 Reality is, that you have a codex.
 Set values.
 Boundaries.
 And some people are trying to breach them.
 And they won’t stop.
 This is when you need to be an asshole to ensure those boundaries.

 This is true for kids, your wife, co-workers, business partners, etc.

 A man of character isn’t an asshole just cause.
 He listens, but ultimately he goes his own way.
 Other people can follow if they want, but it doesn’t bother him if they don’t.
-And this builds unbreakable confidence quite heavily.
-Because it tells people that you are comfortable with yourself, and confident in your believes and actions.
+And this builds unbreakable confidence powerfully.
+Because it tells people that you are comfortable with yourself, and confident in your beliefs and actions.
 It makes you a leader other people can follow.
 You don’t care if they do or don’t.
 It is your life.